 Under certain circumstances, the Group seeks to restructure Islamic financing to customers rather than taking possession of collateral.
 This may involve extending the payment arrangements, reduction in the amount of principal or profit and the agreement of new facility or financing conditions.
-If the modifications are substantial, such a facility is derecognised and a new facility is recognised with substantially different terms and conditions.
+If the terms of a financial asset are modified, the Group evaluates whether the cash flows of the modified asset are substantially different.
+If the cash flows are substantially different, such a facility is derecognized, and a new financial asset is recognized at fair value plus any eligible transaction costs.